libretro/docs/docs/development/cores/developing-cores.md

 ### Thread safety

 The libretro API does not make guarantees about thread safety.
-Therefore the core developer should assume that none of the functions declared in the libretro header are reentrant.
+Therefore the core developer should assume the functions declared in the libretro header are neither reentrant nor safe to be called by multiple threads at the same time.
 If a core is multi-threaded then the core developer is responsible for thread safety when making libretro API calls.

 It is discouraged to do libretro API calls outside of `retro_run()` i.e. outside of the main thread.